 Steps to install Virt Manager on Ubuntu via command line

 - Go to your Ubuntu server or Desktop.

 - Open the Ubuntu Command Terminal.
 Shortcut for that is CTRL+ALT+T

 - To install the Virt manager run the following command

 - After the above command go to the applications and you will Virt Manager icon.

 - Click on the Virt icon and start creating a virtual machine.

-For that first of all check, the weather your machine’s CPU support the KVM or not.
+For that first of all check, whether your machine’s CPU supports the KVM or not.